Skip to Content

 Chartreux cat, 10 months old

 This rare cat breed is a great option for a busy person who lives on their own or a busy couple/family.
 It likes to play but this desire generally comes in spurts.
-And this is a breed which is quite good at entertaining itself.
+And this is a breed that is quite good at entertaining itself.

 13. Peterbald Cat Breed